eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_45_Of_men_and_galaxies.md

 But this phase of our development is now finished.

-Indeed, we lack practice and experience nowadays in dealing with primitive conditions.
+Indeed, we lack practice and experience nowadays in dealing with **primitive** conditions.

 I am sure that, without modern weapons, I would make a very poor show of disputing the ownership of a cave with a bear, and in this I do not think that I stand alone.

-The last creature to compete with man was the mosquito.
+The last creature to compete with man was the **mosquito**.

-But even the mosquito has been subdued by attention to drainage and by chemical sprays.
+But even the mosquito has been **subdued** by attention to drainage and by chemical **sprays**.

-Competition between ourselves, person against person, community against community, still persists, however; and it is as fierce as it ever was.
+Competition between ourselves, person against person, community against community, still **persists**, however; and it is as fierce as it ever was.

-But the competition of man against man is not the simple process envisioned in biology.
+But the competition of man against man is not the simple process **envisioned** in biology.

 It is not a simple competition for a fixed amount of food determined by the physical environment, because the environment that determines our evolution is no longer essentially physical.